Author: James McLoughlin / Submitted: 18 May 2020.

 10. Beliefs and Self-efficacy

 Confidence in one’s ability and the belief that training will help improve performance and function is possibly the most important MTP.
 Major barriers that prevent people engaging in exercise include ‘low expectation’ from exercise and ‘fear of falling’ (Ellis et al., 2011).
 Beliefs drive behaviour both in and outside the training environment so neurorehabilitation may need to consider strategies around motivation and behaviour change (Ellis & Motl, 2013; Michie et al., 2011).
 Training programs might utilize measures of self-efficacy as these have been shown to be better predictors of mental health, disability and quality of life in neurological conditions (Shulman et al., 2019).
-Fear of movement in pain states and beliefs around certain ‘safe’ or ‘correct’ postures result in kinesiophobia (Vaegter et al., 2018), which limits opportunity to train and explore all movement options.
+Fear of movement in pain states and beliefs around certain ‘safe’ or ‘correct’ postures can result in movement avoidance in what has been termed kinesiophobia (Kori,1990), which may limit opportunity to train and explore all movement options.
 In chronic pain, a vicious cycle of limited motor control can persist, and future movement training interventions in chronic pain may need to target many MTPs.
 A movement training program should consider building choice, autonomy and confidence in an individual to create what has been termed a ‘virtuous cycle’ of positive learning (Wulf & Lewthwaite, 2016).

 The MTPs categorise ten interrelated factors that impact physical therapy that can be targeted in training programs using various possible strategies (Table 1).
 The MTPs are intended to assist neurorehabilitation practice and research by;